rp42dev/django_project/README.md

-## rp42.cloud - web app development and hosting services powered by Django

-## Description
-Portfolio website for rp42.cloud - web app development and hosting services powered by Django

-## UX

-### User stories

-#### As a user, I want to be able to:
-- navigate the website to find content.
-- View the website on my mobile, tablet or desktop.
-- Get in touch with the developer with any questions I may have.
-- View the developer's projects and services with descriptions.

-#### As a developer, I want to be able to:
-- Provide a user with a clean and easy to navigate website.
-- Provide a user with a website that is responsive on all devices.
-- Provide a user with relevant information about the me and services.
-- Provide a user with a way to contact me with any questions they may have.

-### Design
-#### Structure
-- The website is designed to be simple and easy to navigate.
-- The website is designed to be responsive on all devices.
-- Plenty of white space is used to make the website easy to read.
-- The website is designed to be minimalistic and not cluttered.

- - Header:
-    - Include the company logo
-    - Clear call to action (e.g. "Get in Touch", "Learn More")
-  - Hero Section:
-    - The main focal point
-    - Clearly communicate the company's value proposition
-    - Brief overview of services/tagline/headline highlighting benefits offered
- - Features and Benefits:
-    - Highlight key features of services
-    - Highlight benefits to potential clients
-  - Testimonials:
-    - Include past client testimonials to build trust and credibility
-  - Call to Action:
-    - Clear and prominent action
-  - Footer:
-    - Include social media links
-    - Copywrite information
-    - Privacy policy and terms of service links

-Technologies used:
+# Django Web app
+## User Experience

+### For Users:
+- Easily navigate through our website to access valuable content.
+- Enjoy a responsive design optimized for mobile, tablet, and desktop viewing.
+- Reach out to us with any inquiries or questions you may have.
+- Explore detailed descriptions of our projects and services.

+### For Developers:
+- Deliver a clean and intuitive website experience to users.
+- Ensure responsiveness across all devices for a seamless browsing experience.
+- Present relevant information about our services and expertise.
+- Offer straightforward communication channels for user queries.

+## Design Philosophy

+### Structure:
+- Simplified navigation for effortless browsing.
+- Responsive design across various devices.
+- Utilization of ample whitespace for enhanced readability.
+- Minimalistic layout to eliminate clutter and focus on content.

+### Key Elements:
+- **Header:**
+  - Showcasing our company logo.
+  - Clear call-to-action buttons like "Get in Touch" or "Learn More".
+- **Hero Section:**
+  - Highlighting our unique value proposition.
+  - Briefly outlining our services and benefits.
+- **Features and Benefits:**
+  - Spotlighting key service features and client advantages.
+- **Testimonials:**
+  - Showcasing testimonials from satisfied clients for credibility.
+- **Call to Action:**
+  - Encouraging clear and prominent user actions.
+- **Footer:**
+  - Including links to our social media profiles.
+  - Displaying copyright information.
+  - Providing links to our privacy policy and terms of service.

+## Technologies We Use:
 - [HTML5](https://www.w3.org/TR/html52/)
 - [CSS3](https://www.w3.org/Style/CSS/Overview.en.html)
 - [JavaScript](https://www.javascript.com/)